 I am not a lawyer but the way I read these ‘terms and conditions’ pretty much confirms that such sites can do as they like with the information supplied by enthusiastic genealogists with apparent immunity from any copyright law.

-Let it be noted, at no time I have given permission, fully or implied, supplied or permitted any material that appears on this website to any other commercial website to be used in such an arbitrary manner.
+Let it be noted, at no time I have given permission, fully or implied, supplied or permitted any material that appears on this website to any other commercial website, or to any person who might supply such information to commercial websites.

 On the other hand, recognized Genealogical or Historical Societies and interested individuals are welcome to use the information either for their own use of for the use of their community citing appropriate acknowledgments where necessary.